-Brimming with Georgian architecture and grand streets that will have you thinking you've wandered on to a movie set, Bath is a dream break for visitors interested in spending time in a Britain of old.
+Or just come for the Georgian architecture and grand streets that will have you thinking you've wandered on to a movie set.
+Bath is a dream break for visitors interested in spending time in a Britain of old.
 Yet the city is also modern and lively, with plenty of shops, restaurants and attractions to keep everyone happy.

-Bath hotels also act as a great base for trips to the nearby city of Bristol, where culture and art combine with great shopping and nightlife, or the sands and ice creams of coastal resort Weston-Super-Mare.
+Bath hotels also act as a great base for trips to the nearby city of Bristol, where culture and art combine with great shopping and nightlife, or the coastal resort of Weston-Super-Mare.

 Be immersed in history and romance when you book one of the many lovely hotels in Bath...

-Many of the finest hotels in this city, which is in the county of Somerset in the south west of England, are housed in the grand old buildings that have made Bath such a popular tourist attraction.
-Some of the big chains, such as Holiday Inn and Travelodge, offer mid-range and budget hotels in Bath in modern buildings that jar with the character of the city.
-Generally though, the hotels match Bath's charm.
+Many of the finest hotels in this city, which is in the county of Somerset in the southwest of England, are housed in the grand old buildings that have made Bath famous.
+Some of the big chains, such as Holiday Inn and Travelodge, are also in evidence, offering more modern mid-range and budget hotels in Bath.

-The centre of Bath, where you'll discover most of the attractions, is compact enough to be walkable so it's wise to book a hotel as close to the central area as possible.
+The centre of Bath, where you'll discover most of the attractions, is compact enough to get around on foot, so it's wise to book a hotel as close to the central area as possible.
 There are luxury hotels as well as cosy B&Bs throughout the city, though the city centre is mostly the territory of the grand, five-star hotels that occupy excellent spots and offer top levels of service.
-If you're on a budget, consider one of the city's guest houses, B&Bs or big-name cut-price hotels, which are more likely to be on the outskirts of the city centre.
-Public transport is efficient, or you could simply stroll to the places you wish to see.
+If you're on a budget, consider one of the city's guesthouses, B&Bs or big-name, cheap hotels, which are more likely to be on the outskirts of the city centre.
+Public transport is efficient, and most are still within a stroll of the places you wish to see.

 The majesty of Bath is undeniable.
 The high price of hotel rooms is also indisputable.
-Book your hotel early to get a good deal and be aware that, at weekends and on public holidays, many hotels request a two-night minimum stay.
+Book Bath accommodation early to get a good deal and be aware that, at weekends and on public holidays, many hotels request a two-night minimum stay.

-It's a pleasure to simply take a turn in this pretty city, as Jane Austen would have done, though there's much to see and do...
+It's a pleasure to simply take a turn in this pretty city, though there's much to see and do...